 The information included in the Financial Information Return should reflect the audited financial statements of the municipality (PSAB Standards).
 Whom to Contact for Assistance:

-If your municipality does not have access to the internet or if you require advice or assistance regarding these instructions or the return, please call the FIR Co-ordinator at (437) 833-9995 in the Municipal Finance Policy Branch, email Fir.mah@ontario.ca or contact a Municipal Services Office of the Ministry of Municipal Affairs and Housing, listed below.
+If you require advice or assistance regarding these instructions or the return, please call the FIR Co-ordinator at (437) 833-9995 in the Municipal Finance Policy Branch, email Fir.mah@ontario.ca or contact a Municipal Services Office of the Ministry of Municipal Affairs and Housing, listed below.